-a.
-Do you agree with Council's proposal to create an Infrastructure Emergency Resilience Fund through a targeted rate to all rates payers?
+Q: Do you agree with Council's proposal to create an Infrastructure

+Emergency Resilience Fund through a targeted rate to all rates payers?

-3.4 Should dwellings used for short-stay accommodation e.g. Airbnb, Bookabach, or similar, contribute to the economic development rate?
+6. Should dwellings used for permanent casual accommodation (e.g. via AirBnB and Bookabach) contribute to the economic development rate?

 Tourism is one of the fastest growing industries in the South Wairarapa and has an impact on the wellbeing of our communities.
-To support tourism in the district, Council has an economic development targeted rate that is used to promote the region, its activities, and events.
-This is currently paid for by commercial and industrial properties.
+To support tourism in the district, Council has an economic development targeted rate that promotes the region, its activities, and events currently paid for by commercial and industrial properties.